Programs range from 45 - 90 minutes and can be tailored to support your curriculum needs or club objectives.

 Freshwater Investigation: Streams and Ponds**

-This program is essentially a combination of all three Adopt-A-Stream labs listed above.
-Students will meet us at a local stream or pond where they will be separated into two-three research groups focused on assessing a specific water quality parameter (i.e. Bacterial, Chemical & Macroinvertebrate).
-At the end of the program we will compile the data gathered from each group to produce a water quality assessment for the focal habitat.
-This program is best completed over two class periods, but can be completed in a single extended session.
+This field trip program can be tailored to meet your curriculum needs.
+It can include concepts from all three Adopt-A-Stream labs listed above.
+Students will meet us at a local stream or pond where they will be separated into groups to explore and use research methods to assess a specific water quality parameter (e.g., Habitat, Bacterial, Chemical & Macroinvertebrate).
+At the end of the program, we will compile the data to produce a water quality assessment for the focal habitat.
+This program is best completed over two class periods but can be completed in a single extended session.

 **At minimum this program requires at least 3 hours of class time to complete.